Certora/Quorum/README.md

 # ProposalTools

-ProposalTools is an open-source Python utility designed to fetch and compare smart contract source codes.
-It helps users identify and analyze differences between local and remote versions of smart contract code, making it easier to review changes and ensure code integrity.

 ## Features
 - **Fetch Smart Contract Source Codes:** Retrieve source code directly from various blockchains using contract addresses.